German LNG terminal group at Brunsbuettel seeks building permission

 Apart from the terminal construction itself, the application includes a jetty with two berthing facilities for ships up to Q-Max size, the largest LNG carriers worldwide, as well as facilities for distributing LNG by trucks, rail tank cars and smaller ships, German LNG Terminal GmbH said in a statement.

-The group is a joint venture of Dutch gas network operator Gasunie (GSUNI.UL), German tank storage provider Oiltanking GmbH, and Dutch storage company Vopak LNG Holding (VOPA.AS).
+The group is a joint venture of Dutch gas network operator Gasunie, German tank storage provider Oiltanking GmbH, and Dutch storage company Vopak LNG Holding.

 LNG projects in Germany have been delayed because the region is well supplied with pipeline gas from Russia and Norway while more lately, the future of natural gas supply chains has become controversial amid tighter climate protection legislation.